Through January 19, 2020

 A century after the Surrealist movement exploded across the global cultural scene, celebrating the improbable, uncanny, and mysterious, the “strange” remains a source of fascination and artistic inspiration today.
 Strange features works from Berkeley Art Museum and Pacific Film Archive’s collection that invoke strangeness and resonate with the spirit of Surrealism.
 Work by Sterling Ruby and Cindy Sherman is included.

 Institute of Contemporary Art, Miami

 Since his earliest works, Sterling Ruby has investigated the role of the artist as an outsider.
-Critiquing the structures of modernism and traditional institutions, he addresses the repressed underpinnings of American culture and the coding of power and violence.
-This exhibition features more than fifty works in an array of mediums spanning more than two decades of his practice.
+Critiquing the structures of modernism and traditional institutions, he addresses the repressed underpinnings of contemporary culture and the coding of power and violence.
+This exhibition features more than one hundred works in an array of mediums spanning more than two decades of his practice.
 This show will travel to the Institute of Contemporary Art, Boston, in February.

 Sterling Ruby, ACTS/WS ROLLIN, 2011, Institute of Contemporary Art, Miami © Sterling Ruby.
 Photo: Robert Wedemeyer

 Making Knowing: Craft in Art, 1950–2019 foregrounds how visual artists have explored the materials, methods, and strategies of craft over the past seven decades.
 Some expand techniques with long histories, such as weaving, sewing, or pottery, while others experiment with clay, beads, and glass, among other mediums.
 Work by Richard Artschwager, Mike Kelley, Shio Kusaka, and Sterling Ruby is included.

 Shio Kusaka, (line 5), 2010 © Shio Kusaka

 May 19–October 27, 2019

 Dallas Museum of Art